CosmicSubspace/MSI-Keyboard-Lights/README.md

 and `pip install pillow`
 And then you're good to go!

-Finally, double-click on the ScreenMirror.py.
+Finally, double-click on the `ScreenMirror.py`.
-Now the contents of the screen will be mirrored on the keyboard.
+If all goes well, the contents of the screen will now be mirrored on the keyboard.

 # Problems?
 - Make sure the keyboard is not in "No Illumination" mode.